silverfoxf7/isabellas-connections/memory-bank/Implementation Plan.md

 - Run the development server via Parcel.
 - Confirm that the basic starter application compiles with zero errors or warnings.
-- Check that installed versions match the recommended versions (or are compatible if pinned versions aren’t available).
+- Check that installed versions match the recommended versions (or are compatible if pinned versions aren't available).

 ---